polyverse-appsec/vs-boost/internal_readme.md

 Boost plugin for Visual Studio Code is built using TypeScript, JavaScript and Visual Studio Code extensions

+## Source/Project structure

+* `package.json` - defines the referenced libraries, build/test commands, plugin description,
+versioning, icon and key Visual Studio Code extensions (Commands)
+* `src/extension.ts` - this is the main file where Boost commands are implemented
+  * The file exports two functions, `activate`, which is called the very first time your extension is activated (in this case by executing the command).
+Inside the `activate` function we call `registerCommand` for all commands.
+We also export 'deactivate' for cleanup tasks on shutdown (though none occur today)
+* `src/*_controller.ts` TypeScript code that implements the controllers that perform each command, and make calls to the Boost Service API then update the Notebook cells.
+  `instructions.json` is the user instructions shown on install/activation.
+  `split.ts` is TypeScript code used to parse / split source files into functions before processing in the cloud-based service API
+* `.vscode/launch.json` commands that VSC shows to you for debugging live or running tests
+* `.vscode/tasks.json` commands that tell VSC to build in foreground and background when source changes
+* `tsconfig.json` config for the TypeScript compiler when building the product code Note that TypeScript is compiled into JavaScript for deployment into VSC
+* `README.md` markdown that is shown in the Marketplace to explain the Boost plugin

+* `src/test/*` all the test code - see below

 ## Development

 ## Build
-Build of the Boost plugin is performed by running npm compile - a script defined in package.json
+Build of the Boost plugin is performed by running npm compile - a script defined in package.json The goal is to automate our builds by setting up [Continuous Integration](https://code.visualstudio.com/api/working-with-extensions/continuous-integration).

+We improve startup time and reduce file size by [bundling our extension](https://code.visualstudio.com/api/working-with-extensions/bundling-extension)
 ## Versioning
-Versioning of the Boost plugin is stored in package.json
+Versioning of the Boost plugin is stored in package.json We generally increment the build (0.0.x) on changes to the product.
+Eventually we'll likely use automated build versioning in CI/CD For now - the minor rev is only done when publishing.

+## UX Guidelines for Extensions
+* [Follow UX guidelines](https://code.visualstudio.com/api/ux-guidelines/overview) to create extensions that seamlessly integrate with VS Code's native interface and patterns.

 ## Test